 Long term relationships give coffee farmers and their families confidence in their future.
 With this confidence children can go to school believing that they will have the opportunity to complete their studies.
 Access to credit enables growers to band together in co-operatives and invest in alternate processing and storage facilities and establish their own export companies that deal directly with importers into North America, Europe and Australia.

 The benefits of this method of distribution are just as profound to the end consumer: because the beans from the single origin are not mingled with others from the country, the quality and uniqueness of the single origin are maintained.
 This means that the growers become rewarded for the quality character of their particular crop and that gives them incentive to continually improve.
 In this process, growers shift from labourers to connoisseurs and the end consumer here in North America is the ultimate beneficiary.
 Win-Win

 All of the coffee purchased by Birds and Beans is fairly traded.
-Almost all our coffees are certified by FairTrade USA and the rest by the Rainforest Alliance.
+Almost all our coffees are certified by FairTrade USA.
+All are directly traded via our import partners.